1di210299/1di210299/README.md

 ## About Me

-- 👨‍💼 data analyst at Banco Pichincha
+- 👨‍💼 Data analyst at Banco Pichincha
 - 🌍 Based in Lima, Peru
 - 🎓 Learning and applying Python, R, and Machine Learning
 - 🎮 Enjoy playing video games